M.Ed. Concentration in Literacy and Language

 The above 10-course program in Literacy and Language enables candidates holding an Initial License in Elementary, Early Childhood, English, or Teacher of Students with Moderate Disabilities to meet the requirements for Professional Licensure in Elementary Education, Early Childhood Education, English, or Teacher of Students with Moderate Disabilities.
 The additional supervised practicum (below) is not required for candidates seeking Professional License in these four fields.

-Required Practicum for students seeking an Initial Specialist Teacher Reading License
+Required Practicum for students seeking Initial Licensure as a Specialist Teacher: Reading

 - LTRC 952 Practicum in Literacy and Language with Seminar